Limits of Bessel functions for root systems as the rank tends to infinity: The type case

 is bounded in $n\in \mathbb N.$ Now we conclude from \cite[Lemma 5.2]{OO98} (employing the Lemma for the image measure of $\mu_n$ under $\xi \mapsto \xi^2$) that the sequence $\,\bigl(\int_{\mathbb R} \xi^4 d\mu_n(\xi)\bigr)$ is bounded.
 As $(\nu_n)_2 \sim \nu_n^2 $ and $(kn)_2 \sim (kn)^2$ for $n \to \infty$, it follows that the sequence

 is bounded as well.
 Continuing as in the proof of Lemma \ref{9.11} we obtain that $\bigl(\frac{\lambda(n)^2}{\nu_n}\bigr)$ is a Vershik-Kerov sequence. \end{proof}

-\begin{proof}[Proof of Theorem \ref{main_B}] From Theorem \ref{main} it is clear that the statements (1) and (4) are equivalent.
-The equivalence of (3) and (4) follows from expansion \eqref{phi_n_B} and the fact that the Jack polynomials span the algebra of symmetric functions.
-By Lemma \ref{9.18}, statement (2) implies (1).
-Finally, Lemma \ref{9.17} shows that statement (1) implies statement (2). \end{proof}
+\begin{proof}[Proof of Theorem \ref{main_B}] From Theorem \ref{main} it is clear that the statements (1) and (5) are equivalent.
+The equivalence of (4) and (5) follows from expansion \eqref{phi_n_B} and the fact that the Jack polynomials span the algebra of symmetric functions.
+By Lemma \ref{9.18}, statement (3) implies (1).
+Finally, Lemma \ref{9.17} shows that statement (1) implies statement (2), which in turn implies (3). \end{proof}

 We finally want to determine the set of all parameters $\omega= (\alpha, \beta,0)$ which occur as VK parameters of a non-negative Vershik-Kerov sequence as in Theorem \ref{main_B}.
-Recall that in the non-negative case, the parameter $\gamma$ is automatically zero by Lemma \ref{VK_Lemma}.
+Recall that in the non-negative case, the parameter $\gamma$ is automatically zero due to Lemma \ref{VK_Lemma}.

 \begin{proposition} The set $\Omega_+$ of all pairs $(\alpha, \beta)$ for which there exists a non-negative VK sequence with parameters $(\alpha, \beta, 0)$ is given by

 \end{proposition}

 \begin{proof} 1.
 If $(\alpha, \beta, 0)$ are the VK parameters of a VK sequence $(\lambda(n))$ with $\lambda(n)_i\geq 0$ for all $i,$ then obviously $\beta \geq 0 $ and $\alpha_1\geq \alpha_2 \geq \ldots \geq 0.$ Moreover, for fixed $N \in \mathbb N$ and $n \geq N$ we have